His government has

 give encouragement to

-someone sent on a mission to represent another's interests
+someone sent to represent another's interests

 On the day the uprising broke out in Benghazi, Saadi was touring the city as an